kolbacer/spbu-mm-parallel-programming/Tasks/Task2/README.md

 # Task2

-Implementation of simpplified (unbounded buffer) producer-consumer problem in C# using atomic operations for synchronization.
+Implementation of simplified (unbounded buffer) producer-consumer problem in C# using atomic operations for synchronization.

 ## Prerequisites
 - `.NET 7.0 SDK`